-Children and Adults; Clinical Genetics; Dysmorphology; Pediatric Genetics; Pediatrics
+Clinical Genetics; Clinical Molecular Genetics; Dysmorphology; Pediatric Genetics; Pediatrics

-As a UBMD physician working at the John R. Oishei Children‘s Hospital, I direct the Williams Syndrome Clinic and serve as the clinical director at the Craniofacial Center of Western New York.
+As a UBMD physician working at the John R. Oishei Children‘s Hospital, I direct the Williams Syndrome program and serve as a Clinical Co-Director of the Craniofacial Center of Western New York.
 The Craniofacial Center provides comprehensive, interdisciplinary evaluation and management of individuals from birth through adulthood with congenital and acquired craniofacial abnormalities.
-Common diagnoses include clefts of the lip and/or palate, craniosynostosis and ear anomalies.
-We hold monthly conferences that focus both on teaching and communication amongst providers in an effort to optimize patient care.
+Common diagnoses include clefts of the lip and/or palate, craniosynostosis, and ear anomalies.
+We hold monthly conferences that focus both on teaching and collaboration amongst providers in an effort to optimize patient care.

-My particular interest in the care of individuals with Williams Syndrome led me to start a multidisciplinary Williams Syndrome clinic in 1994.
-This is one of only twelve such clinics in the country.
-The clinic is held monthly, and it is organized by patient age groups the format allows families to interact and share their experiences.
-Geneticists, genetic counselors, cardiologists, pediatric psychiatrists and pediatric dentists contribute their expertise at these clinics, and every patient sees a provider from each of these specialties.
-Additional evaluations for our Williams Syndrome patients are provided by other specialists such as ophthalmologists, nephrologists and neuropsychologists, depending on individual patient needs.
-I have coordinated a number of research studies in this patient population, and I have published extensively in this field.
+My particular interest in the care of individuals with Williams Syndrome led me to start a multidisciplinary Williams Syndrome clinic in 1994, which was one of only twelve such clinics in the country.
+While our providers no longer see patients in a single clinic visit, we continue to offer expertise for children and adults with this disorder.
+Patients are initially evaluated in genetics, at which time individualized care plans are devised.
+Subsequent evaluations with genetic counselors, cardiologists, pediatric psychiatrists, nephrologists, endocrinologists, ophthalmologists, audiologists, and/or neuropsychologists are arranged, depending on individual patient needs.
+I have coordinated a number of research studies in this patient population, and have published a number of articles in this field.

-As a UB faculty member, I also teach residents and medical students during their month-long genetics elective.
+As a UB faculty member, I also teach genetics to first year medical students as well as residents and medical students during their month-long genetics elective.

-Children and Adults, Clinical Genetics, Dysmorphology, Pediatric Genetics, Pediatrics
+Clinical Genetics, Clinical Molecular Genetics, Dysmorphology, Pediatric Genetics, Pediatrics

 Children, Adolescents, Adults